Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-Today, you bid farewell to Spain as you cycle the Portuguese Coastal Way of St. James into Portugal.
-This morning, enjoy the scenic short shuttle to Oia to begin biking as you follow the spiritual Camino again past amazing coastal vistas.
+Today, you bid farewell to Spain as you cycle along the Portuguese Coastal Way of St. James into Portugal.
+This morning begins with a scenic shuttle to Oia, where you start your ride, once again following the spiritual Camino past breathtaking coastal vistas.

-After getting acquainted with the hotel’s amenities, you may take a short stroll to the beach and delight in a stunning sunset with ocean views, before an included dinner at your leisure in the hotel’s restaurant.
+After settling in and exploring the hotel’s amenities, you may wish to take a short walk to the beach to enjoy a stunning sunset over the Atlantic.
+This evening, enjoy an included dinner at your leisure in the hotel’s restaurant.

 Today's Ride Choices